pigoz/pigoz/README.md

 ### Hello,

 I'm a software developer based in Italy.
-I like Ruby, TypeScript and functional programming.

-Project co-founder and former maintainer @ [mpv](https://github.com/mpv-player/mpv).
+I like Ruby, TypeScript, functional programming, and have gotten into  [effect-ts](https://github.com/Effect-TS) lately.

-When I'm not hiking or climbing, I like to study Japanese and write software to make language acquisition more efficient.
+Project co-founder and former maintainer at [mpv](https://github.com/mpv-player/mpv).
+Used to do a lot of open source, but I now spend most of my free time hiking or climbing.

 chat: pigoz @ libera.chat